-Note: In such cases, it’s best to try the utterance with Test & Train module, check for the intents that the ML engine returns and the associated sample utterances.
-Fine tune the utterances and try again.
+Note: In such cases, it is best to try the utterance with Test & Train module, check for the intents that the ML engine returns and the associated sample utterances.
+Fine-tune the utterances and try again.

-- The task named Report Loss of Card contains limited utterances which are concentrated together.
+- The task named Report Loss of Card contains limited utterances that are concentrated together.

-Let us now compare it with the ML Model for the Travel Bot below:
+Let us now compare it with the ML Model for the Travel Assistant below:

 The model is trained with a lot of conflicting utterances, resulting in a scattered view of utterances.
-This will be considered as a bad model and will need to be re-trained with a smaller set of utterances that do not relate to multiple tasks in a bot.
+This will be considered as a bad model and must be re-trained with a smaller set of utterances that do not relate to multiple tasks in a VA.

-By default, the ML Model Graph shows the performance of all the trained utterances against all bot tasks.
-To view the performance of a specific bot task’s trained utterances against all the other intents, toggle the switch for the bot task as shown in the image below.
+By default, the ML Model Graph shows the performance of all the trained utterances against all tasks.
+To view the performance of a specific task’s trained utterances against all the other intents, toggle the switch for the task as shown in the image below.